Search

 A Guide to the Origins of Kava Strains

-While all kava comes from the same plant, where the plant is actually grown plays a large part in the effects that it has.
-These are known as kava strains sometimes also called cultivars.
+While all kava comes from the same plant, where the plant is grown plays a large part in its effects.
+These are known as kava strains, sometimes also called cultivars.
 Each strain affects the body and mind differently.
 Some give you a lighter, clear, euphoric feeling, while others have a heavier, sedating effect.

-Kava is unlike many plants when it comes to reproducing as it doesn’t produce flowers or seeds.
+Kava is unlike many plants when it comes to reproducing, as it doesn’t produce flowers or seeds.
 You can only propagate or grow other kava plants from its roots.
 To be sure the effects are what the grower wants, they will harvest the root and drink it fresh.
-If they are happy with the effects, they’ll replant that plant’s root.
+They’ll replant that plant’s root if they are happy with the effects.
 If not, they’ll throw it away.
 This process allows kava farmers to highlight specific growth patterns to get the right kavalactones, the active ingredient in kava, to get the right effects.

-Kava strains are best organized by their region.
-Being an area of islands, the south pacific is a unique place to grow plants as each country has a different soil content and landscape.
+Kava strains are best organized by region.
+The South Pacific, an area of islands, is a unique place to grow plants, as each country has a different soil content and landscape.
 This is one of the aspects of kava’s unique effects and flavors.

-Kava strains can be categorized into two three groups; heady, heavy, and balanced.
-Heady kavas give you the calm, clear and euphoric feeling that you feel in your mind.
-Heavy kavas give you a feeling of sedation, weighted limbs and relaxed muscles in your body.
-Balanced kavas are right in the middle, they have both heady and heavy effects.
+Kava strains can be categorized into three groups: heady, heavy, and balanced.
+Heady kavas give you a calm, clear, and content feeling in your mind.
+Heavy kavas give you a feeling of sedation, weighted limbs, and relaxed muscles in your body.
+Balanced kavas are right in the middle; they have both heady and heavy effects.

 Kava strains by country